 1. In 1839, The U.S. Supreme Court declared Joseph Cinquez and his fellow mutineers free.
 In the most famous slave ship revolt in history, Cinquez, the son of an African king, and his Mendi followers had killed the captain and taken over the Spanish slaver the Amistad.
 The rebels were captured off Long Island, where they had been discovered floating in a “mysterious long black schooner” with tattered sails before trying to sail the Amistad back to Africa.

-2. In 1891, 120 Years ago Today, North Carolina Agicultural and Technical (A&T) State University is founded in Greensboro, NC.
+2. In 1891, North Carolina Agricultural and Technical (A&T) State University is founded in Greensboro, NC.

-7. In 1966, 45 Years ago Today, Andrew F. Brimmer became the first Black governor of the Federal Reserve Board.
-‘Upon leaving the Federal Reserve Board in August 1974, taught courses on capital markets and finance at the Harvard Business School for two years, established economic and financial consulting firm (Brimmer & Co.
+7. In 1966, Andrew F. Brimmer became the first Black governor of the Federal Reserve Board.
+‘Upon leaving the Federal Reserve Board in August 1974, He taught courses on capital markets and finance at the Harvard Business School for two years then established an economic and financial consulting firm (Brimmer & Co.
 Inc.).